odoo/documentation/db_management/db_online.rst

 Upgrade
 =======

-.. warning :: Upgrading your database to a newer version of Odoo is a complex operation
+.. warning:: Upgrading your database to a newer version of Odoo is a complex operation
     that require time and caution.
 It is extremely important that you fully test the process before upgrading your production database.